deepset-ai/charts/README.md

 # deepset Helm repository

 This is the official Helm repository maintained by [deepset](https://deepset.ai).
+To add it to your list of Helm

-To add this to your list of Helm repositories:
+repositories:

 ```console
 $ helm repo add deepset https://deepset-ai.github.io/charts/